pkrisz5/repscidocker-v000/README.md

 # repscidocker-v000
-This repository is a tutorial that shows how to make docker for reproducable science
+This repository is a tutorial that shows how to make reproducible workflow that can be applied on personal laptop and cloud servers too

+### Aims

+* Create a really reproducible workflow that works on laptop and cloud as well.
+  * Github contains a dockerfile for the reproducible computing environment.
+  * The GitHub is connected to DockerHub.
+If the 'Dockerfile' is modified and commited then a new image is built automaticaly on DockerHub

-The workflo is based on these links:
+The workflow is based on these links:

 Official sites: